soen/Conjunction/docs/advanced/CreatingCustomProviders.md

 By default, Conjunction ships with a search query element provider that allows Conjunction to consume a Sitecore configured search query root, along with all its children.

-If you want to consume other search query root configurations, you can implement your own custom search query element provider by creating a new class that implements the ``ISearchQueryElementProvider`` interface.
+If you want to consume other search query root configurations, you can implement your own custom search query element provider by creating a new type that implements the ``ISearchQueryElementProvider`` interface.

-You can find more inspiration in creating your own implementation by refering to the [``SitecoreConfiguredSearchQueryElementProvider``](../api/README.md#sitecoreconfiguredsearchqueryelementprovider) class.
+> **Note**: You can find more inspiration on creating your own implementation by refering to the [``SitecoreConfiguredSearchQueryElementProvider``](../api/README.md#sitecoreconfiguredsearchqueryelementprovider) class.

 ## Custom search query element value provider